hb-liu/multi-view-iseg/README.md

 ```
 for T1-weighted images, T2-weighted images, and segmentation (if exists), respectively.

-Put formatted data into correct folders:
+* Put formatted data into correct folders:
 - for isointense phase images, put them into \<pwd\>/dcan/data/raw/6m
 - for adult-like phase images, put them into \<pwd\>/dcan/data/raw/12m

-*Suppose \<pwd\> is the directory of this repo
+Suppose \<pwd\> is the directory of this repo

+* For test-only purpose of this repo, we have shared all the pretrained models: